 Women's Gymnastics Signs Three

-UNIVERSITY PARK, Pa. - Alexis Carroll, Krystal Welsh and Alexandra Witt have signed National Letters of Intent to attend Penn State University and participate in women's gymnastics in the 2012 season, head coach Jeff Thompson announced today.
+UNIVERSITY PARK, Pa. - Taylor Alotta, Shealyn Farley and Samantha Musto each signed National Letters of Intent to attend Penn State and compete with the women's gymnastics team beginning in 2013, head coach Jeff Thompson announced today.

 Alotto will join the Nittany Lions after being a member at Parkettes Gymnastics in Allentown, Pa. where she is coached by Bill and Donna Strauss, John Holman and Robin Netwall.
 The 2011 USA Gymnastics Level 10 Regional 7 All-Around Champion, Alotta was also named the Regional Balance Beam Champion and was runner-up on floor.
 Alotto is a senior at Notre Dame High School in Easton, Pa. and the daughter of Michael and Jacqui Alotta.

 "Taylor is gymnast who possesses both grace and power," said Thompson.
 "I know our crowd is going to fall in love with her gymnastics.
 Her training at Parkettes has her ready to be a great all-arounder at Penn State.
 She follows a long line of Parkettes who became Nittany Lions and we couldn't be more thrilled to have her coming to join us.
 I know her coaches and her parents are all very proud of her decision to come to Penn State."